 * Rovio says marketing costs, investments hit outlook

-* Shares in Angry Birds maker down 39 pct at 0850 GMT (Releads, updates share price reaction)
+* Shares in Angry Birds maker down 45 percent

-HELSINKI, Feb 22 (Reuters) - Angry Birds game maker Rovio Entertainment warned on profits on Thursday, wiping more than a third off the Finnish firm's stock price amid deepening doubts about its valuation.
+HELSINKI, Feb 22 (Reuters) - Angry Birds game maker Rovio Entertainment warned on profits on Thursday, wiping more than 40 percent off the Finnish company's shares and leaving investors nursing big losses following a flotation last September.

 Rovio saw rapid growth after the 2009 launch of the original "Angry Birds" game, in which players used slingshots to attack pigs who stole birds' eggs.
-But the company plunged to an operating loss and cut a third of its staff in 2015 due to tough competition and a shift to games available for free.
+But the company plunged to an operating loss and cut a third of its staff in 2015 due to tough competition.

 Rovio had bounced back in 2016 with a help of its 3D Angry Birds movie, and followed up with the oversubscribed IPO that valued it at $1 billion.